AscensionGameDev/Intersect-Documentation/src/content/docs/en-US/design/mapping.md

 ![Attributes](https://github.com/AscensionGameDev/Intersect-Documentation/assets/72468758/9a227959-89d4-4b63-ad18-1130b4e410cd)

-If you followed the steps above you probably noticed a big flaw in our game right now.
+You probably noticed a big flaw in our game right now.
 You can walk **through** the tree! <a href="http://www.ascensiongamedev.com/resources/filehost/194f6d759286418f42910c9aafca0962.gif" data-lity><i class="fa fa-play-circle"></i></a>

 No worries though, this section will help fix that!
 Attributes are like a sixth layer of the map.
 Attributes allow you to place tiles with special properties such as being blocks that players cannot pass.